1TTT9/openshift_mana/README.md

 ### 2014.08.19

-# As the source codes released by Countly is under AGPLv3, all modifications should be opened and published under the same license publicly.
+#### As the source codes released by Countly is under AGPLv3, all modifications should be opened and published under the same license publicly.
 See the [official website](https://count.ly/resources/faq/licencing) for more details.

-1) modified 'propertiesValue' and session Objects.
+1) modified 'propertiesValue' and '_sessionObject'.

-2) Faciliate with Flot for data visualization inside Countly.
+2) Faciliate with [Flot](http://www.flotcharts.org/) for data visualization inside Countly.

 - TO-DO-NEXT